In this article, we’ll give you 10 helpful tips to get some relief from sore nipples during pregnancy.

 In the early weeks of pregnancy, the nipples are often extremely sensitive to touch.
 This can be really difficult to cope with, and the lining of your usual bra might cause irritation, especially if the fabric is made of lace.
 Wearing breast pads can help protect your nipples from irritation, and reduce the pain.

-Warm water can ease the pain and aching you might be experiencing.
+Warm water can ease the pain and aches you might be experiencing.
 Showers can sometimes increase irritation if the water jet is too strong or falls directly onto your breasts.
 Immersing yourself in a warm bath and gently moving the water across your nipples and breasts might bring relief.

 Due to increased blood flow, the temperature of your breasts will increase somewhat.
 This will cause a tingling sensation which can become unbearable.
 You can ease this by placing a washcloth soaked in cool water, an ice pack, or even cold cabbage leaves on your breasts.

 Avoid using soaps; they can dry out the skin on your breasts and nipples, making them more prone to irritation.
-Creams containing calendula and chamomile are soothing, and can ease discomfort.
+Creams containing calendula and chamomile are soothing and can ease discomfort.
 Virgin coconut oil might also help.

 Try a clothes washing detergent designed for sensitive skin, and see if it makes any difference.